23 Oct 2019

 Hong Kong’s environmental industry focuses on six business areas, including (1) water conservation and pollution control, (2) air and oadour pollution control, (3) energy conservation, (4) waste treatment, disposal and recycling, (5) noise control and mitigation, and (6) environmental consulting services.

-The value added of Hong Kong’s environmental industry grew up by 6.7% year on year to HK$8.4 billion in 2016 (or 0.3% of GDP).
-Employment by the industry reached 44,300 persons in the same year, accounting for 1.3% of Hong Kong's total employment.
+The value added of Hong Kong’s environmental industry grew up by 10.8% year on year to HK$9.3 billion in 2017 (or 0.4% of GDP).
+Employment by the industry reached 44,080 persons in the same year, accounting for 1.2% of Hong Kong's total employment.

-Leveraging Hong Kong’s unique strengths in the global technology revolution, green technology is one of the five core technology clusters of the Hong Kong Science and Technology Parks (HKSTP).
+Leveraging Hong Kong’s unique strengths in the global technology revolution, green technology is one of the five core technology clusters of the Hong Kong Science and Technology Park (HKSTP).

 Phase 3 of the Hong Kong Science Park was completed in April 2016.
-Meanwhile, Phase 1 of the Organic Waste Treatment Facilities (OWTF) at Siu Ho Wan in North Lantau was completed and commissioned in July 2018.
+Meanwhile, O·PARK1, Phase 1 of the organic resources recovery centre, locating at Siu Ho Wan in North Lantau has commissioned operation in July 2018.

-The Government provides funding supports to environmental technology-related R&D projects under the Innovation and Technology Fund (ITF), which has approved around 80 projects in developing clean environmental technologies and processes applicable to Hong Kong since its establishment, with the total funding amount exceeded HK$155 million.
+The Government provides funding supports to environmental technology-related R&D projects under the Innovation and Technology Fund (ITF), which has approved over 160 projects since its establishment, with the total funding amount exceeded HK$318 million.

-Hong Kong and the Chinese mainland further strength cooperation in the environmental industry, after the Agreement on Economic and Technical Cooperation was signed on 28 June 2017.
+Hong Kong and Mainland China further strength cooperation in the environmental industry, after the Agreement on Economic and Technical Cooperation was signed on 28 June 2017.

-The environmental industry is widely recognised as a new growth sector.
-According to the latest available figures, the value added of Hong Kong’s environmental industry grew up by 6.7% year on year to HK$8.4 billion in 2016 (or 0.3% of GDP).
-Employment by the industry reached 44,300 persons in the same year, accounting for 1.3% of Hong Kong's total employment.
+The environmental industry is widely recognized as a new growth sector.
+According to the latest available figures, the value added of Hong Kong’s environmental industry grew up by 10.8% year on year to HK$9.3 billion in 2017 (or 0.4% of GDP).
+Employment by the industry reached 44,080 persons in the same year, accounting for 1.2% of Hong Kong's total employment.

 The environmental industry in Hong Kong consists of mainly small and medium-sized enterprises, which largely focus on six business areas, including (1) water conservation and pollution control, (2) air and odour pollution control, (3) energy conservation, (4) waste treatment, disposal and recycling, (5) noise control and mitigation, and (6) environmental consulting services.
 Some companies are also engaged in import/export and wholesale trading of waste and scrap.